GoPlugin/plugin-automation/docs/PROTOCOL_v21.md

 ## Abstract

-plugin Automation is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.
+Plugin Automation is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.

 The protocol is implemented using the OCR3 interface, which is a decentralized consensus framework for off-chain computation.